Want to be part of a unique network of preppers helping other preppers? If you’d like to help a fellow prepper, be an “ant.”

 On the other hand, I realize you may not have heard of this unusual network.
 Or you may just need to hear our conversation so you know how Tim himself explains things in a way that clarifies what A.N.T.S. is all about.

-Thus, this week’s DestinySurvival Radio show.
+Thus, our DestinySurvival Radio conversation.

 Daring to Do Something Different